Werrason: 2002 public reconciliation attempt

 On 26 January 2002, during a state dinner at the Grand Hôtel de Kinshasa marking President Joseph Kabila's first year in office, the two musicians shook hands in front of the public, an act many media outlets hailed as a landmark reconciliation.
 Yet the positive gesture was undermined by Werrason's fandom, who began circulating unfounded claims.
 Shortly afterward, JB Mpiana slipped and fell on the stairs at the Atmosphère nightclub.
 Rumors spread that Werrason had caused the fall through "mystical" means, an allegation used to question the sincerity of the reconciliation.
 Others compared the situation to political peace efforts that fail to deliver absolute unity, implying the handshake lacked meaning.
 JB Mpiana later addressed the matter on television, confirming that he had fallen and expressing gratitude to those who helped him.
 He emphasized that he sees Werrason as a brother, with their only rivalry being professional and amicable.
 He condemned attempts to inflame tensions and said he forgave anyone who had wished him harm.

 Philanthropy

-Outside of his musical career, Werrason is also known for his humanitarian work.
-Through the Werrason Foundation, which he established in 2000, he provides support to orphans and at-risk children in the Democratic Republic of the Congo, running a farm that accommodates over 400 young people.
+In 2000, Werrason founded the Werrason Foundation, which provides provides support to orphans and at-risk children in the Democratic Republic of the Congo, running a farm that accommodates over 400 young people.
 The foundation also offers assistance to street children, schools, prisons, and hospitals.
 Recognized as an "Ambassador For Peace" and "people's singer" by the United Nations Global Compact, Werrason was received by Pope John Paul II in 2001.
 He also champions UNESCO's campaigns against HIV/AIDS and discrimination.